After completing this page, you will be able to:

 -m) as well as the date, time, and author of the commit.

-If you have sensitive files in a repository that you never want to track with git, you can add those file names to a file called
+Other times you have sensitive files in a repository that you never want to track with git such as API credentials or other files containing personal information.
+You can add any file types or names to a

-For instance, if you have a text file called
+Let’s pretend that you have a file called

 # Comment in bash # Create a .gitignore file if one doesn't already exist touch .gitignore